Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Invalid Throughput and/or Latency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Throughput and latency are only reported when a stable operation has been detected.
 Complex designs might take several iterations to achieve stable state.
-When a testcase is not run for enough iterations, the status report will flag such case with throughput and latency values set to -1.
+When a test case is not run for enough iterations, the status report will flag such case with throughput and latency values set to -1.

 Increase the number of iterations the simulation runs for to achieve a stable state and get accurate throughput and latency measurements.